zixiaohuang9874/Song-Rec-App/README.md

     -p$MYSQL_PASSWORD \
 ```

-After entering the database, to view the table created, use the following commands in this order: `USE msia423_db;`, `DESCRIBE movies;`.
+After entering the database, to view the table created, use the following commands in this order: `USE msia423_db;`, `DESCRIBE songs;`.
 This will display the schema of the created table.

 ##### 1.5.2 Creating a database